Third inauguration of Vladimir Putin: Foreign response

 A number of foreign leaders congratulated President Vladimir Putin upon his assumption of office.
-Among them are: Syrian President Bashar Assad, President of Armenia Serzh Sargsyan, President of Belarus Alexander Lukashenko, President of Ukraine Viktor Yanukovych, Chinese President Hu Jintao and others.
+Among them are: Syrian President Bashar al-Assad, President of Armenia Serzh Sargsyan, President of Belarus Alexander Lukashenko, President of Ukraine Viktor Yanukovych, Chinese President Hu Jintao and others.

 Incidents

 During the ceremony, there were two unplanned incidents.

 First – applause were unplanned, took place during the release of the State Duma Chairman Sergey Naryshkin.
 Typically, the output Chairmen of Chambers of the Parliament is not accompanied by applause.

 Second – there was a microphone error.
-When Chairman of the Constitutional Court Valery Zorkin invited Vladimir Putin to take the oath.
+When President of the Constitutional Court Valery Zorkin invited Vladimir Putin to take the oath.
 Putin was initially unable to speak because the microphone did not work for several seconds.
 The ceremony continued once the microphone had been fixed.